mikelue/mikelue.github.io/README.md

 **Company Product: coupon/member management for small business(triggered by RFID)**

+What I did:

+* Build whole back-end services.
+* According my manager, I was the key man for time deliver of service on schedule.

 Worked on back-end system:
   * **Languages**: Java
   * **Databases**: Google Data Store